abemassry/wsend/README.md

  - Send a file without registering
  - User accounts available with large amounts of storage space
  - Optional time-to-live auto-expiring files
- - Optionaly send an email with link
+ - Optionally send an email with link

 ## Usage